the-turing-way/the-turing-way/CONTRIBUTING.md

     We like to model best practice, so the Turing Way itself is managed through these issues.
 We may occasionally have some to coordinate some logistics.

 ## Making a change with a pull request
+> Needs to cover:
+- Open pull requests early
+- Use the WIP marker if you're not ready for the review
+- You can submit pull requests to the OTHER PERSON'S BRANCH.
+- All the branch and fork and sync stuff that I kind of understand but cannot explain
+- Commit often
+- Write good commit messages

 ## Become a maintainer